syncfusion-content/javascript-docs/js/Maps/Getting-Started.md

 The Range color mapping is used to differentiate the shape’s fill based on its underlying value and color ranges.
 The `from` and `to` properties defines the value ranges and the `gradientColors` property defines the equivalent color ranges respective to their value ranges.

-N>The `enableGradient` property value should be true to apply gradient colors for maps._
+N>The `enableGradient` property value is set to true to apply gradient colors for the maps._